From Task to Tutorial: An Automated GUI Framework for Excel Tutorial Document and Video Creation: Introduction

 \section{Introduction}

 Excel provides a comprehensive set of functionalities and is extensively adopted across domains such as finance, analytics, and scientific research~\cite{chan1996use,hacker2017financial,powell2019business}.
 Its versatility makes it a critical tool for data management, statistical analysis, and visualization.
 At the same time, this richness of features creates significant learning barriers, as many users struggle to identify the appropriate operations or to integrate multiple functions effectively~\cite{carroll1990nurnberg,ko2007information}.
 To mitigate these challenges, tutorials have long served as an essential support mechanism, guiding users through common tasks and enabling more effective utilization of Excel’s capabilities.
-However, existing tutorials are predominantly authored by domain experts, which entails substantial labor costs and restricts coverage across the diverse range of tasks users encounter~\cite{grossman2010toolclips}.
+However, through Microsoft’s operational experience and long-term product maintenance, we observe that the prevailing approach of manually authoring tutorials by domain experts incurs substantial labor costs and limits coverage across the diverse range of tasks that users encounter~\cite{grossman2010toolclips}.
 Moreover, as software evolves, these tutorials must be continuously updated: outdated screenshots, obsolete descriptions, and inconsistent workflows reduce their instructional value~\cite{liu2024having}.
 This dependence on manual authoring highlights the need for a scalable, automated approach to tutorial generation.